 Santa Clara holds a mix of different land uses, and not every area is suited to become a denser walkable area with a mix of residential, retail, and services.
 In fact, many residents cherish Santa Clara for its quiet residential neighborhoods.
-Map 9 identifies the pedestrian-oriented land use areas within Santa Clara according to three categories:
+Map 11 identifies the pedestrian-oriented land use areas within Santa Clara according to three categories:

 - Walkable Urban.
 This pattern refers to areas within the City that are pedestrian-oriented in the built environment and that contain services, retail, or restaurants within a short walking distance. - Transitional.
 This pattern has many of the characteristics of the Walkable Urban areas but is missing key elements such as services, jobs or retail within a short walking distance.
-These locations can either be transformed into Walkable Urban by adding missing characteristics or they can transform into Auto-Oriented Suburban. - Auto-Oriented/ Walkable Suburban.
+These locations can either be transformed into Walkable Urban by adding missing characteristics or they can transform into Auto-Oriented Suburban.
+Transitional areas should be developed so that they connect with existing pedestrian facilities, such as existing creek trails. - Auto-Oriented/ Walkable Suburban.
 This pattern refers to areas that are more auto-dependent in nature and layout where automobiles are usually required for day-to-day activities.
 Walking and cycling do occur in these areas, but generally for recreational rather than destination purposes.

-Map 9 classifies land use zones in Santa Clara as either walkable urban and transitional as places where the land use either currently supports walkability or could in the future.
+Map 11 classifies land use zones in Santa Clara as either walkable urban and transitional as places where the land use either currently supports walkability or could in the future.
 These pedestrian supportive zones include the following: